 ADACOM is the registered mark of ADACOM SA.
-Symantec, the Symantec logo, and the Checkmark Logo are the registered trademarks of Symantec Corporation or its affiliates in the U.S. and other countries.
-The VeriSign logo, VeriSign Trust and other related marks are the trademarks or registered marks of VeriSign, Inc. or its affiliates or subsidiaries in the U.S. and other countries and licensed by Symantec Corporation.
+DigiCert and the DigiCert logo are the registered trademarks of Digicert, Inc. or its affiliates in the U.S. and other countries.
 Other names may be trademarks of their respective owners.

 Without limiting the rights reserved above, and except as licensed below, no part of this publication may be reproduced, stored in or introduced into a retrieval system, or transmitted, in any form or by any means (electronic, mechanical, photocopying, recording, or otherwise), without prior written permission of ADACOM S.A.